ianksalter/AdventuresWithKite2/blog/500_BIST_Introduction.md

 # Appendix 1: Basic Income Flat Tax - BIST #

-In the dead of night I sit on Kite with some graph paper and draw a line across the page.
+In the dead of night I sit on Kite with some graph paper an  d draw a line across the page.

 ![*Income without Tax or Benefit*](../plots/IncomeWithoutTaxOrBenefit.png "Income without Tax or Benefit")